A brief introduction to my teaching

 Moving through daily life should be an epiphany of pleasure and ease.
 Often, though, these feelings evade us because our bodies suffer from unnecessary tension, stress and lack of support.
 We might have an inkling of how to regain natural poise, but somehow the usual exercise approaches often don’t seem to help.

-I have been teaching for over 27 years.
 My work as a muse comes from many rich traditions – years of training in dance, body-mind disciplines, consciousness studies, human movement science, and rehabilitation medicine.
-For nearly 40 years, I have studied Somatics – an umbrella term for the many body-mind disciplines that engage active sensory awareness and constructive thinking.
+For four decades I have drawn from these many forms of movement education and expression as catalysts for artistic growth, teaching, and health and wellness.
+I am devoted to a synthesis of the art and science of movement.
+This synthesis includes elements of dance, movement science, and Somatics.
+Somatics is an umbrella term for the many body-mind disciplines that engage active sensory awareness and constructive thinking.
 As well, I spent 22 years in the field of rehabilitation medicine (physical therapy).
-These techniques and studies have been catalysts for personal growth, professional development and artistic expression.
 At their foundation is the empowering process of learning how to support your body and mind in balance.

 The two main disciplines that have influenced my way of working over these three decades have been Ideokinesis (www.ideokinesis.com) and the Alexander Technique (www.amsatonline.org and www.ati-net.com).
 These techniques offer proactive approaches to embodied learning – knowledge that is practical and that you can use on a daily basis.
 While Ideokinesis draws on visual imagery, the Alexander Technique relies on kinesthesia, the sensations that arise from movement.
 Ideokinesis helps you envision a movement goal, while the Alexander Technique guides you in realizing the goal as effortlessly as possible.